-Facebook removes four videos on pages operated by Alex Jones and InfoWars
+Facebook suspends personal profile of InfoWars founder Alex Jones

-Facebook removed four videos on pages operated by InfoWars and its founder, Alex Jones, a spokesperson for the social media company said Thursday night.
+Facebook suspended the personal profile of controversial InfoWars founder Alex Jones on Thursday, and removed four videos associated with his namesake page and that of InfoWars, a spokesperson for the social media company said.

 "We received reports related to four different videos on the Pages that Infowars and Alex Jones maintain on Facebook," the spokesperson said in a statement provided to CNN.
 "We reviewed the content against our Community Standards and determined that it violates.
 All four videos have been removed from Facebook."

-Note: Correction: This post has been updated to reflect that Alex Jones' personal profile was suspended for 30 days.
-Facebook's initial statement to CNN incorrectly suggested that the profile had only been given a notice warning of a possible future suspension.